-Manuel Antonio is one of the top places to visit in Costa Rica and many people go there right from San Jose.
+Manuel Antonio is one of the top places to visit in Costa Rica and many people have it as their first destination in Costa Rica after landing in San Jose International Airport.
 There are many ways to get there so here is our guide on getting to Manuel Antonio from San Jose and other places.

-Something you should know first is that Quepos is the main town near Manuel Antonio.
+Something you should know first is that Quepos is the main local town near the touristic area of Manuel Antonio.
 They call Manuel Antonio the area of the hill above Quepos to the national park which is down by the beach on the other side.
 You have to go through the town of Quepos to get to Manuel Antonio and the national park which is at the bottom of the Manuel Antonio hill.

 The route from San Jose to Manuel Antonio is a very popular driving route for tourists and locals.
 If you plan to rent a car in Costa Rica, make sure you read our guide first!
 And don’t forget to get our car rental discount.